 If you are interested in culture, be sure to visit Punta Gorda during your trip to the East End.
 Punta Gorda is the oldest Garifuna community on the island and holds strong to its culture and traditions.
-It’s a modest town, but interesting to see.
 Try to time your visit on a Sunday.
 Every Sunday the community has a celebration with music, dancing, and traditional food.
-I didn’t know about this before booking my time on the East End, so unfortunately I missed it.
+I didn’t know about this before booking my time on the East End, so unfortunately I missed it based on my schedule.
 But I would have absolutely loved to get this glimpse into local culture during my Roatan travel.
 These celebrations are for the locals but open to all.

 Also every year on April 12, the Punta Gorda community celebrates the anniversary of their ancestors arrival on the island.
 If you are on the island during this time, be sure not to miss it!

 Take a Yoga Class

 There is shockingly little information online about Roatan yoga options.
 I was even led to believe that public classes didn’t exist.
 However, I learned about some near the end of my trip so want to share the info!